bentoml/BentoML/docs/source/tutorial.rst

-   To streamline the deployment process, BentoServer follows most common best practices found in a backend service: it provides :doc:`health check and prometheus metrics <guides/monitoring>` endpoint for monitoring out-of-the-box; It provides configurable :doc:`distributed tracing <guides/tracing>` and :doc:`logging <guides/logging>` for performance analysis and debugging; And it can be easily :doc:`integrated with other tools <integrations/index>` that are commonly used by Data Engineers and DevOps engineers.
+   To streamline the deployment process, BentoServer follows most common best practices found in a backend service: it provides :doc:`health check and prometheus metrics <guides/monitoring>` endpoints for monitoring out-of-the-box; It provides configurable :doc:`distributed tracing <guides/tracing>` and :doc:`logging <guides/logging>` for performance analysis and debugging; and it can be easily :doc:`integrated with other tools <integrations/index>` that are commonly used by Data Engineers and DevOps engineers.